osrs-keepa/BaSim/README.md

 # Current Focus

+(September 9, 2020) I have taken a break from my break (in which I am learning JavaScript and Node.js) in order to exhaustively solve for Defender strategies using highly abstracted action spaces motivated by current metas on each wave.
+This is effective because the high level objectives of these waves are well-defined.
+These solutions, the pursuit of them, and my own application of these strategies, are all contributing to a drastic improvement in my ability to identify useful abstractions for use in reinforcement learning on the full game.

 (August 27, 2020) The project's code has grown quite a bit and I have proven the concept enough to motivate going forward with it, so I will be spending the next couple weeks learning JavaScript + Node.js away from this project so that I can better organize the current and future code.
 Tentative study to include:

 - https://www.coursera.org/learn/web-applications-php